Where there is hope, there is recovery: Suicide Awareness

 The Suicide Prevention Lifeline provides general information about helping someone who is suicidal.

-Be Present Ohio provides information specific on how to talk with youth/young adults who may be suicidal.
+Be Present Ohio provides information specifically on how to talk with youth/young adults who may be suicidal.